Therapy for self esteem

 Knowing your value – You deserve respect, love, and happiness.

-Setting boundaries – It’s okay to say no without guilt.
+Setting boundaries – It’s okay to say no despite the guilt.

 Putting yourself first – Your needs matter just as much as anyone else’s.